Spheres-cu/subdx-dl/README.md

 - Pass keywords (```--keyword -k "<str1 str2 str3 ...>"```) of the subtitle   you are searching for better ordered results.

 - If the search not found any records by a single chapter number (exe.
 S01E02) try search by the complete Seasson with ``` --Seasson -S ``` parameter.

+- If you don't wanna filter the search results for a better match and, instead,  improved response time use ``` --no-filter -nf ``` argument.

 - __Very important!__: You need to be installed some rar decompression tool for example: [unrar](https://www.rarlab.com/) (preferred), [unar](https://theunarchiver.com/command-line), [7zip](https://www.7-zip.org/) or [bsdtar](https://github.com/libarchive/libarchive).
 Otherwise, subtitle file will do not decompress.